PoisotLab/ms_network_prediction/manuscript.md

 data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].

-# A Primer on Predicting Ecological Networks
+# A primer on predicting ecological networks

 Below we provide a primer on the background concepts necessary to build models to predict species interaction networks, with a focus on using machine